noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 ```
 This looks very similar to our function [`in_unit_circle_threaded3`](./multithreading#actually_distribute_the_work).
 Instead of `treadid()` as we had it in multithreading, this time the *id* is queried by `threadIdx().x`.
-The `.x` is due to the fact that we could also have two or three dimensional arrays (remember GPUs where designed to work with images).
+The `.x` is due to the fact that we could also have two or three dimensional arrays (remember GPUs were designed to work with images).

 The kernel is now called with the `@cuda` macro and the number of threads given as an argument.
 Note, that we also define `M` to have dimension `2 ^ 10 = 1024` and of type `Int8`.